Face Painters, a weaving dual-narrative, multi-generational saga of one boy’s search for the American dream and the lifetime it took to achieve.

-The past is 1928 Tuscany.
-Buono reminisces about his childhood, and his family’s last days before immigrating to America.
-Luca finds a chance to finally gain his father’s respect by rebuilding a chapel for the impoverished peasants, but when a scheming bishop demands even more, a local strong-arm is rebuffed.
-Luca disregards his family’s dire warnings, seduced by the praise of the villagers and ignoring the ominous powers heading their way.
-This culminates in one of the most traumatic experiences Buono can remember as a child, a life-changing event that makes him and his family an even greater target for revenge and catapults him to manhood well beyond his grasp.
+Tuscany, 1928: Buono reminisces about his whimsical childhood and his family’s last days before immigrating to America.
+Luca, then just a lowly store clerk, has one last chance to win the respect of his hard-nosed father by rebuilding a chapel for the impoverished peasants.
+When a scheming bishop demands, even more, a local thug is rebuffed.
+Luca disregards his father’s dire warnings, seduced by the praise of the villagers and ignoring the ominous powers headed their way.
+This culminates in the most traumatic experience Buono can remember as a child, a life-changing event that makes him and his family even greater targets for revenge and catapults him to manhood well beyond his grasp.